What we do, Why we do it, What it looks like

 As servants of the Lord, we seek to continue in the blessings He has given to His church.
 Our practice is centered on four key aspects:

 1. Doctrine: We prioritize learning from the Bible, recognizing its living and powerful nature.
-We make time for personal Bible reading and communal study, believing that God’s Word is the foundation of our faith and equips us for life and service (Ephesians 4:11-12, 2 Timothy 3:16-17, Acts 20:27).
+We make time for personal Bible reading and congregational study, believing that God’s Word is the foundation of our faith and equips us for life and service (Ephesians 4:11-12, 2 Timothy 3:16-17; Psalm 119:105; Romans 10:17).
+This ensures that our worship is rooted in truth, discipleship is grounded in solid teaching, and evangelism is informed as we share the good news of Jesus Christ.

-3. Breaking of Bread: We joyfully invite others to share meals with us, fostering connections and celebrating the Lord’s Supper (Acts 2:46, 1 Corinthians 11:23-26).
-In communion, we remember Jesus’ sacrifice and resurrection, expressing gratitude for God’s mercy.
+3. Breaking of Bread: We joyfully invite others to share meals with us, growing in our relationships, and celebrating The Lord’s Supper (Acts 2:42-46, 20:7; 1 Corinthians 11:23-29).
+In Communion, we joyfully remember Jesus’ sacrifice on the cross for our sins and celebrate His resurrection, expressing gratitude for God’s mercy (Matthew 26:26-28; Mark 14:22-26; Luke 22:14-20).
+This practice inspires worship that glorifies Jesus, strengthens our united faith and devotion to Jesus, and encourages us to invite others into Christ’s transforming love.

 This fourfold practice enables us to devote ourselves to God and cultivate a fellowship that honors Him.
 This is all we’ve got…but this is all we really need.